Best before and use by dates on food confuses a lot of people, leading to massive amounts of food waste in the UK. But what do they both mean?

 - Ready prepared salads

-Food will go off and it will likely make you ill if you eat it after this time.
+Food will go off, and it will likely make you ill if you eat it after this time.

-To help cut down on waste, if you don’t think you’ll be able to eat the food before the use by date then look to free it (this will be fine for most foods).
-Only freeze it on or before the use by date as after this time will be dangerous.
-Then, when you take it out to defrost, use it within 24 hours.
+To help cut down on waste, if you don’t think you’ll be able to eat food before the use by date then look to freeze it (this will be fine for most foods).

 The NHS has further guidance on food labelling.